 Formerly International Worker's Solidarity Day under the old Communist system, it seems that everyone calls this one something different now.
 "Labor Day," "The May Holiday," and "Worker's Day" all seem to be used, but everyone at least uses the same date.
 It is celebrated with parades, concerts, food, and drink and traditionally kicks off the dacha season.

 Orthodox Easter / Православная Пасха

 According to the Orthodox Church, Easter is held on the first Sunday after the date of the first full moon that occurs on or after March 21.
-This holiday is traditionally celebrated with church attendance, incense, and simple, traditional foods such as сырники (a kind of cheese fritter) and блины (a sort of crepe - click for more info).
+Orthodox Easter is usually on a different day from Catholic (Western) Easter - but in 2014, they will fall on the same day.
+Orthodox Easter is traditionally celebrated with church attendance, incense, and simple, traditional foods such as сырники (a kind of cheese fritter) and блины (a sort of crepe - click for more info).
 People great each other with "Христос воскрес" (Christ is risen), to which the reply is "Воистине воскрес" (Truly risen).
 Church services led by the Patriarch are broadcast on national TV and public transport runs til the wee hours to accommodate the late mass.